smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/getting-started-with-claude-code-2.rst

 Optional Next Step
 ------------------

-After the provider is active, the next logical step would be to create a llm_client that uses it.
+After the provider is active, the next logical step would be to create an llm_client that uses it.

 The following example shows the intended shape of an Anthropic llm_client manifest, based on the same style as the ``smarter-deploy`` OpenAI llm_client example.
 This is shown as a target-state example only.